uhub/awesome-actionscript-sorted/README.md

 * [rkn14/as3-bvh-parser](https://github.com/rkn14/as3-bvh-parser) - an actionscript 3 parser for BVH files
 * [ReDrUm/AS3-Classes](https://github.com/ReDrUm/AS3-Classes) - Actionscript 3.0 Classes to use with Flash and/or Flex
 * [OutOfTheVoid/AS3-8-bit-VM](https://github.com/OutOfTheVoid/AS3-8-bit-VM) - An eight bit virtual machine written in actionscript
-* [OpenSecurityResearch/flash-xdomain-xploit](https://github.com/OpenSecurityResearch/flash-xdomain-xploit) - ActionScript Proof of Concept to perform cross-domain reads
 * [nulab/asclip](https://github.com/nulab/asclip) - ActionScript library for clipboard copy
 * [mondain/BroadcasterFreeAS](https://github.com/mondain/BroadcasterFreeAS) - Actionscript based broadcast application for Android
 * [miguelmoraleda/xml2swf](https://github.com/miguelmoraleda/xml2swf) - xml to swf made in actionscript
 * [lukebayes/beansoncheeseontoast](https://github.com/lukebayes/beansoncheeseontoast) - It's like Ruby on Rails, but with ActionScript and beans and cheese and toast...
 * [ktbs/ktbs4as](https://github.com/ktbs/ktbs4as) - ActionScript client library for kTBS
+* [kristi/taikonome](https://github.com/kristi/taikonome) - Taikonome: A Taiko Metronome.
+Taikonome  is a free online taiko metronome written in Flash / ActionScript 3.
+Released under the AGPL3 open source license.
 * [krilnon/as3lytro](https://github.com/krilnon/as3lytro) - An ActionScript library for all things Lytro.
 * [jfox015/FoxR](https://github.com/jfox015/FoxR) - Open Source ActionScript 3 Development Framework based on PureMVC
 * [hankpillow/arrange](https://github.com/hankpillow/arrange) - actionscript 3 lib for positioning objects.